Kotoko, Lagwan in Cameroon

 Introduction / History

 The Kotoko are traditionally fishermen and farmers, making use of the Logone River to irrigate their fields.
-It can be very difficult to access the language area during rainy season (June-Sept.).
+It can be very difficult to access the language area during rainy season (June-September).

 What Are Their Beliefs?